apache/openwhisk/core/standalone/README.md

 The default standalone controller image is published as `openwhisk/standalone:nightly` for convenience.

-You can specify a different image to this script and also pass additional parameters to docker.
+You can specify a different image to this script and also pass additional parameters to Docker.
 The general format is:

 `bash <(curl -sL https://s.apache.org/openwhisk.sh) [<image-name>] [<additional-docker-parameters>...]`